cameraui/sdk/go/docs/api/camera.md

 ## type VideoFrameData

 VideoFrameData is the video frame payload delivered to detector sensors by the backend pipeline.
-The backend handles capture, decoding, and scaling — detectors only need to process the pixel buffer.
+The backend handles capture, decoding and scaling.
+Detectors only process the pixel buffer.

 	type VideoFrameData struct {
 	    ID        string      `msgpack:"id" json:"id"`                           // Unique frame or crop identifier used to map batch results back to inputs